electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 };
 ```

-This will generate a `sw.js` in the `dist` folder when you build the app.
+When you build the app, an `sw.js` file is created in the `dist` folder.

 ### Registering the Service Worker